Prologue

 But even Ewan had his limits, as any pilot would under these turbulent circumstances.

 Wide-eyed, Ewan now wrestled with the controls, trying to strong-arm the aircraft back toward the heavens while gravity fought to counteract his effort.
-Nothing he tried seemed to be working then suddenly, without warning, the plane lost power and stalled.
+Nothing he tried seemed to be working then suddenly, without warning, the single-engine Cessna lost power and stalled.

-“Damn,” Ewan shouted as he tried desperately to restart the engine, dropping the nose of the plane to regain some momentum, then flipping switches, adjusting knobs, and checking gauges, all to no avail.
+“Damn,” Ewan shouted as he tried desperately to restart the engine, dropping the plane’s nose to regain momentum, then flipping switches, adjusting knobs, and checking gauges, all to no avail.

-“Christ, we’re going in,” Ben yelled as the Cessna started to nose-dive.
+“Christ, we’re going in,” Ben yelled as they started to nose-dive.

 “Hold on,” Ewan grimaced as he pulled back on the steering column with all his strength.
 “We’re going to hit hard.”

-The next thing he knew, they were hurtling toward the ground as Ewan tried to guide the Cessna away from the trees, barely missing a large acacia before finally slamming into the wooded hillside, careening to a stop at the base of a large kopje, luckily avoiding hitting the massive boulders.
+The next thing Ben knew, they were hurtling toward the ground as Ewan struggled to guide the Cessna away from the trees and granite outcrops.
+Aiming for an open grassy patch of savannah, they barely missed a large acacia, its spiked branches brushing their wingtips.
+Finally slamming into the wooded hillside, they careened to a stop at the base of a large kopje, luckily avoiding hitting the massive boulders.

 When the ear-jarring screech of ripping metal finally stopped, an eerie silence ensued, briefly punctuated by the hissing of steam and gases.